-Each selection committee established under this policy shall forward its recommendations to the Foundation staff in such form and on such schedule as the staff shall establish.
+Each selection committee established under this policy shall forward its recommendations to Foundation Staff in such form and on such schedule as the Foundation Staff shall establish.

+IV.
 Application and Nomination Process

-Applicants for Scholarship Grants and Awards and Prizes to Achieve a Specific Objective shall be required to submit such application forms and supporting materials as the Foundation

-may deem appropriate on a schedule to be determined by the Foundation.
-Individuals and organizations wishing to nominate others for Individual Achievement Awards shall also be required to submit such nomination forms and supporting materials as the Foundation may deem appropriate on a schedule to be determined by the Foundation.
+Applicants for Scholarship Grants and Awards and Prizes to Achieve a Specific Objective shall be required to submit such application forms and supporting materials as the Foundation Staff may deem appropriate on a schedule to be determined by the Foundation Staff.
+Individuals and organizations wishing to nominate others for Individual Achievement Awards shall also be required to submit such nomination forms and supporting materials as the Foundation Staff may deem appropriate on a schedule to be determined by Foundation Staff.
+Scholarship applications will be considered complete once the applicant has submitted the application through the proper channels.
+However, from time-to-time revisions to applications may be necessary and appropriate and can be made if the predetermined deadline has not passed.
+Applications shall not be made available to committee members until such deadline has passed.
+At no time shall a committee member contact an applicant regarding their application with the intent to seek more information including but not limited to race, religion, disability, gender, age, sexual orientation, ethnicity, national origin (including Native Americans), gender identify, or other personal familial information, or reasoning behind why an applicant has or has not applied to, or was declined from, additional scholarships/student aid.

-Grant Renewals
+V. Grant Renewals

-Grants will ordinarily be awarded for a one-year period, but may be for a shorter or longer period.
+Grants will ordinarily be awarded for a one-year period but may be for a shorter or longer period.
 A Scholarship or Student Aid Grant or an Award or Prize to Achieve a Specific Objective may be renewable for a period appropriate to the purposes of the Fund under which the award is established.
 Otherwise, the Foundation may consider renewing a grant on a case-by-case basis according to the status of the grantee’s project and the purposes of the grant.

+VI.
 Supervision of Scholarship Grants

-General Procedures
+A. General Procedures

 Unless otherwise provided in the fund agreement establishing a Scholarship Grant, each Scholarship Grant shall be paid by the Foundation directly to the educational institution for the use of the scholarship recipient.
 Each educational institution must be described in IRC§ 170(b)(1)(A)(ii) and must agree in writing to use the grant funds to defray the scholarship recipient's expenses or to pay the funds (or a portion thereof) to the recipient only if the recipient is enrolled at such educational institution and his or her standing at such educational institution is consistent with the purposes and conditions of the grant.